diegopacheco/servers-benchmark/README.md

 1. Create a gatling simulation
 2. Create a gatling script
+3. Create a run.sh script - add the tuning for linux os pls
 3. Add the new project with new language/framework
 4. Dont publish gatling results
 5. I will re-run on my machine, you can run all in our machine in our fork to compare different results with different hardware
+6. Add a different script to install dependencies

 ## TODO